 I continued heading in the direction I last saw the old woman walking.
 I continued walking for a few minutes until the mountain side dropped off rather steeply.
 Still no one.
 I looked carefully around and to my surprise spotted what looked like a path about 15 yards away.

 I look carefully at the hewn stone steps and saw through the fog that someone had built a handrail on the most precipitous parts.
 Thomm was right…there was a trail that let up to Doi Tung.
 I walked down a dozen or so steps.
-No one.
+Still no one.
 The going was slow at best and an old woman with a walking stick certainly couldn’t navigate these steps very fast.

 I carefully walked down a series of steps to a small landing.
 No one.
 The steps continued downward and quickly disappeared into the thickening fog.
 I yelled out “Thomm!
 Anybody here!”
 Silence.
 From up above, I heard the muffled voice of my wife calling me.
 I strained my eyes down the stairs before I turned and carefully climbed back up the stairs.